oswystan/studies/howto/learn-new-pl.md

 - top 10 projects of this PL on github
 - read the code of these projects
 - best practices of these projects
-- make a side project hosted on github
+- make a side project
 -